The Memory Police

 By Stefan Hertmans

-Spanning multiple war-ridden decades of the 20th century, Hertmans’ lovingly layered reconstruction of his grandfather's life is an ambitious undertaking, flawlessly executed.
+Spanning multiple war-ridden decades of the 20th century, Hertmans’ reconstruction of his grandfather's life is lovingly layered.

 By Teju Cole

-Open City is a novel that reads like a great essay might, pulling in references to art, music, literature and history, weaving in facts and stories, building a collage that invites further discovery beyond its pages.
+Open City is a novel that reads like a great essay might, pulling in references to art, music, literature and history, and building a collage that invites further discovery beyond its pages.

 By Roddy Doyle

-The perfect balance between humour and heartbreak: a vivid portrait of childhood innocence set against a backdrop of a family’s quiet collapse.
+Humour and heartbreak trade blows against a backdrop of a family’s quiet collapse.

 By Anne de Marcken